Psychology, Religion, and Consciousness

 The Comprehensive Examination is a written exam taken during the second year of the program that examines students’ understanding of theoretical perspectives pertaining to the core competencies of the three PRC program areas.
 In addition, an oral consultation takes place in the Dissertation Development course during the third year of the program.
 The purpose of this assessment is to raise critical questions pertaining to the proposed dissertation project.
 Students must successfully incorporate the critique of this consultation into their dissertation concept papers in order to advance to candidacy.Doctoral Dissertation

-Apply NowAll of Pacifica Graduate Institute’s degree programs are accredited by the Western Association of School and Colleges (WASC) and the Department of Education to offer financial aid.
+Apply NowAll of Pacifica Graduate lnstitute’s degree programs are accredited by the Western Association of School and Colleges (WASC) and federal financial aid is available for those who qualify.